Five Lessons Learned Building My First Tiny House

 Tools Take Practice

 When it comes time to work with tools, not everyone learns at the same speed.
 Just because you own all the tools of a master carpenter, doesn’t mean that you are going to operate as one.
 Understand your capabilities (or lack thereof) and know that this is going to take some time.
 Don’t be disappointed, everyone starts somewhere.
-For me, I mastered the mitre saw immediately but noticed my circular saw skills are definitely in need of a little fine tuning.
+For me, I mastered the miter saw immediately but noticed my circular saw skills are definitely in need of a little fine tuning.

 Allow Enough Time